 In this example, if the i5 ninth-generation had a clock speed of 3.8 GHz, and the i5 tenth-generation had a lower clock speed of 3.6 GHz.
 This doesn’t mean the older generation processor is faster because it has a higher clock speed.
 This is because it only uses two cores compared to the tenth generation, which uses four cores.
 It may have a lower clock speed, but it has double the number of cores.

 It comes down to money

-If you’re buying a budget Chromebook and you’ve narrowed it down to a couple of machines.
+If you’re buying a budget Chromebook and you’ve narrowed it down to a couple of models.
 Check to see what processor they have.
 They are most likely going to be from the same family ‘Intel Celeron’.
 However, they may not necessarily be the same generation.
 The easiest way to check is the GHz rating of the processor.
 Also, check whether they both have the same amount of cores.
 They most probably will, so it will be the clock speed and cache that will help you decide, which processor will perform better.

 It’s not all about the processor

 The processor is the first thing we think about when considering the performance of a computer.
 However, the processor would be rather useless if it didn’t have Random Access Memory (RAM) to work with.

 Generally speaking, a budget Chromebook will work just fine with a budget processor and 4GB of RAM.
 A medium or high spec Chromebook with an Intel M3, M5, i3, i5 or i7 will work with 4GB of RAM, but really needs more than this.
 A higher spec processor with 4GB of RAM is a waste, as this type of processor will work much better and offer much better performance if it’s working with 8GB of RAM or even more.
 Find out more about how much RAM you need for a Chromebook.